 Amount greater than the individual is able to pay.
-Subsection 308(a) permits a court to impose a secured bond condition that a defendant cannot immediately meet if the criteria for temporary detention are otherwise satisfied.
-Section 308 thus acknowledges that, in some circumstances, such a condition may be the least-restrictive measure that is sufficient to satisfactorily address a relevant risk under Section 303.
-In these circumstances, the Act simply subjects an unaffordable financial condition to the same substantive and procedural requirements as detention.
-See, e.g., Brangan v.
+Subsection 308(a) permits a court to impose a financial secured bond condition of release that a defendant cannot immediately meet if the criteria for temporary detention are otherwise satisfied.
+This aspect of the provision Section

+308 thus acknowledges that, in some states, state-constitutional provisions or binding case law may prohibit pretrial detention without bail; yet there may be rare circumstances in which no immediately attainable, such a condition of release may be the least-restrictive measure that is sufficient to satisfactorily address a serious relevant risk-under Section 303.
+In these circumstances, the actAct simply holds subjects an unaffordable financial condition to the same eriteria substantive and standards procedural requirements as detention.

+The individual is charged with a felony and is extremely likely not to appear.
+Here, the aetSee, e.g., Brangan v.
 Commonwealth, 80 N.E.3d 949, 963 (Mass.
+2017) ("[W]here a judge sets a special detention eligibility net where the relevant risk is only nonappearance, as opposedbail in an amount so far beyond a defendant's ability to absconding, obstructing justice, violating an order of protection, or dangerousness.
+The logic is that a court should almost always be able to manage inadvertent failures to appear through conditions of release, practical assistance or voluntary supportive services.
+The act does not authorize detention pay that it is likely to result in a misdemeanor case where the only risk is nonappearance (unless the individual has violated a condition of release for a pending charge).

-2017) ("[W]here a judge sets bail in an amount so far beyond a defendant's ability to pay that it is likely to result in long-term pretrial detention, it is the functional equivalent of an order for pretrial detention, and the judge's decision must be evaluated in light of the same due process requirements applicable to such a deprivation of liberty."); Sandra G. Mayson, Detention by Any Other Name, 69 DUKE L.J.
+The individual has violated a condition long-term pretrial detention, it is the functional equivalent of an order of pretrial detention, and the judge's decision must be evaluated in light of the same due process requirements applicable to such a deprivation of liberty."); Sandra G. Mayson, Detention by Any Other Name, 69 DUKE L.J.
 1643 (2020) (arguing "that an order that functionally imposes detention must be treated as an order of detention" and collecting legal authority).